cmajor-lang/docs/docs/Examples/ElectricPiano.md

 This example patch is a model of an electric piano, implemented using additive synthesis.

-Connect a MIDI keyboard to try it out.

 <a href="https://github.com/cmajor-lang/cmajor/tree/main/examples/patches/ElectricPiano" target="_blank">Click here to view the source code.</a>